 More detail about online instruction in the TICR Program is available.

 A Visual Guide to Stata Graphics by Michael N Mitchell.
 Stata Press, 2012.
-Useful
+Useful reference for creating figures.

 An Introduction to Stata for Health Researchers by Svend Juul & Morten Frydenberg.
 Stata Press, 2010.
 Nice overview and instruction on many basic topics.